Introduction to International Family Law:

 ABOUT THE AUTHOR (Abbreviated bio)

-Marguerite (Maggie) Smith is Co-Chair of the American Bar Association International Law Section Family Law Committee; Chair of the King County Washington International Law Section; Member of the Bars of Washington State; Minnesota; District of Columbia and England and Wales.
+Marguerite (Maggie) Smith is a former Co-Chair of the American Bar Association International Law Section Family Law Committee and former Chair of the King County Washington International Law Section; She is a Member of the Bars of Washington State; Minnesota; District of Columbia and England and Wales.
 For many years she has been a frequent presenter both locally (WA and USA) and globally on international family law issues.
 She has authored and co-authored many publications on international family law including, European Lawyer Reference Family Law Jurisdictional Comparisons, (WA Section); The International Family Law Section of the Washington State Bar Family Law Desk Book as well as legal periodicals.
-She currently practices in Seattle Washington where she provides services for both her local and internationally located clients.
+She currently practices in Bellevue, Washington where she provides services for both her local and internationally located clients.

 SELECTING THE RIGHT ATTORNEY